oracle/python-oracledb/doc/src/api_manual/async_connection_pool.rst

     forces a ping for every :meth:`AsyncConnectionPool.acquire()` and is not recommended.

-    Prior to cx_Oracle 8.2, the ping interval was fixed at *60* seconds.

 .. attribute:: AsyncConnectionPool.soda_metadata_cache

     This read-write boolean attribute returns whether the SODA metadata cache